 There are also many of other places online to get ready for the level 1 test.
 There are some paid resources, but check out ones that are free first.
 There are plenty of those!
 Check out the Google Bootcamp.
-You can sing-up for the Level 1 or Level 2 bootcamp.
-Another free resource is The Tarver Academy.
+You can sign-up for the Level 1 or Level 2 bootcamp.

 PBS Media Literacy Certification